HealthCatalyst/SSIS/R Extensibility Instructions.md

     2. Saving the example into the `ExternalRScript` in `EDWAdmin.CatalystAdmin.AttributeBASE`
 2. Verify that a log was created with the correct version of healthcareai printed in it.
 3. Run the user script the same way by:
-    1. Comment the line containing `catalyst_test_deploy_in_prod`.
+    1. Commenting the line containing `catalyst_test_deploy_in_prod`.
-    2. Uncomment the line that says `source("myDeployScript.R")`
+    2. Uncommenting the line that says `source("myDeployScript.R")`
-    3. Replace `myDeployScript.R` with the name of of the user script.
+    3. Replacing `myDeployScript.R` with the name of of the user script.
 4. Verify that a log was created with output from the user script.
 5. Delete the logs that were created.
 6. At this point the underlying script and its associated environment and libraries have been verified.
-Proceed to the extensibility point setup below.
+Proceed to the other notes below.

+## Subject Area Mart (SAM) Configuration
+Follow these steps in Subject Area Mart Designer (SAMD) to configure your SAM for typical predictive model extensibilityis if SAMD is being used as part of the model deployment infrastructure:
+- The source entity for the extensibility point should be the entity that serves as the dataset the R scripts pulls from
+- The destination entity for the extensibility point should be the entity that the R script populates/outputs to
+- Use SAMD to generate the output table and to create an entry in the metadata
+    - This initial metadata entry is essential to being able to reference the R output table in other SAM bindings
+    - The binding used to create the output table should return 0 rows while specifying field names and data types
+- Make the binding Inactive for the output table/R destination entity after running the output table once
+    - This ensures that SAMD does not remove the rows from the output table during each run of the extensibility/script
+- Think of the R script as the SAM binding and the output table as the SAM entity

 ## Gotchas

-- In the R script on Windows paths must use forward slashes `/` because R interprets backslahses as escape characters.
+- In the R script on Windows paths must use forward slashes `/` because R interprets backslashes as escape characters.
 - In the R script there must be no single quotes.
 They must all be double `"` quotes.
-Single quotes are excaped in the SQL statement.
+Single quotes are escaped in the SQL statement.

 ## Client Specific Oddities
 - Allina